 The main dish might be a sandwich on gluten-free (GF) bread, a wrap on a GF tortilla (we prefer corn), a roll-up of meat and cheese, last night’s dinner leftovers, cold GF pizza, anything in a thermos (she loved mac and cheese), a hard-boiled egg, cold GF chicken strips or a panini on gluten-free bread (I wrapped this in tin foil to keep it warm).
 I also made “lunchables” I would include deli meat and cheese with GF crackers.
 If your child has access to a microwave there are a lot of GF frozen meals that you could include as the main dish.

 The cheese might be string cheese or cheese I cut up in to cubes or strips.
 She preferred cheddar and mozzarella but any type of cheese works.

 The crunchy was the thing that varied most.
 Generally it really was something that added crunch to the meal and is why we called it a “crunchy”.
 It could be a snack bag of GF cereal, GF crackers, chips or GF pretzels.
 This component was often fruit, especially apples or cut up vegetables.

 Dessert of course was her favorite part and most of the time I included GF cookies.
 But, anything that your child thinks of as a treat works.

 If you are preparing lunches for multiple children and not all of them are getting a GF lunch, you need to be careful to keep the food preparation of the GF lunch box items free from any contact with the gluten containing foods.
-You will need to keep your hand clean.
+You will need to keep your hands clean.
 You will need to use separate cutting boards, knives and other utensils.